RobeeF/phyto_curves_reco/README.md

 `phyto_curves_reco` is a Python repository for automatic recognition of cytometric Phytoplankton Functional Groups (cPFG).
 This repository aims to reproduce the results of Fuchs et al. (2022) and is not a stand-alone package.
-The full data, nomenclature (tn) and models are available at https://erddap.osupytheas.fr/erddap/files/Automatic_recognition_CNN_material/
+The full data, nomenclature (tn) and models are available at https://erddap.osupytheas.fr/erddap/files/Automatic_recognition_CNN_material/ (check the README at the root of the erddap folder for more information).

 It enables to format the curves issued by a Cytosense (an Automated Flow Cytometer manufactured by Cytobuoy, b.v.) and predict the cPFG of each particle thanks to a Convolutional Neural Network.
 The classes predicted correspond to six cPFGs (described [here](http://vocab.nerc.ac.uk/collection/F02/current/)):